chipsalliance/chisel/docs/src/explanations/connectable.md

 ChiselStage.emitVerilog(new Example1a())
 ```

-While `foo.b`'s alignment with `foo` does not affect our operators, it does influence whether `foo.b` is an output or input port of my module.
+While `incoming.flippedChild`'s alignment with `incoming` does not affect our operators, it does influence whether `incoming.flippedChild` is an output or input port of my module.
-A common source of confusion is to mistake the process for determining whether `foo.b` is an output/input (the port-direction computation) with the process for determing how `:<>=` connects who to who (the connection-direction computation).
+A common source of confusion is to mistake the process for determining whether `incoming.flippedChild` is an output/input (the port-direction computation) with the process for determing how `:<>=` connects who to who (the connection-direction computation).
 While both processes consider relative alignment, they are distinct.

 The port-direction computation always computes alignment relative to the component marked with `IO`.
 An `IO(Flipped(gen))` is an input port, and any member of `gen` that is aligned/flipped with `gen` is an input/output port.
 An `IO(gen)` is an output port, and any member of `gen` that is aligned/flipped with `gen` is an output/input port.

 The connection-direction computation always computes alignment based on explicit consumer/producer referenced for the connection.
-If one connects `foo :<>= bar`, alignments are computed based on `foo` and `bar`.
-If I connect `foo.a :<>= bar.a`, then alignments are computed based on `foo.a` and `bar.a` (and the alignment of `foo` to `foo.a` is irrelevant).
+If one connects `incoming :<>= outgoing`, alignments are computed based on `incoming` and `outgoing`.
+If I connect `incoming.alignedChild :<>= outgoing.alignedChild`, then alignments are computed based on `incoming.alignedChild` and `outgoing.alignedChild` (and the alignment of `incoming` to `incoming.a` is irrelevant).

 This means that users can try to assign to input ports of their module!
-If I write `x :<>= y`, and `x` is an input to my module, then that is what the connection is trying to do.
-However, because input ports are not assignable from within my module, Chisel will throw an error.
+If I write `x :<>= y`, and `x` is an input to the current module, then that is what the connection is trying to do.
+However, because input ports are not assignable from within the current module, Chisel will throw an error.
 This is the same error a user would get using a mono-directioned operator: `x := y` will throw the same error if `x` is an input module. *Whether a component is assignable is irrelevant to the semantics of any connection operator assigning to it.*

 In summary, the port-direction computation is relative to the root marked `IO`, but connection-direction computation is relative to the consumer/producer that the connection is doing.
 This has the positive property that connection semantics are solely based on the Chisel types of the consumer/producer (nothing more, nothing less).